Convenience Store Woman sticks two fingers up to fitting in.

 - Cheese, by Willem Elsschot (absurdism, short books)

-- Good Morning, Midnight (much darker take on middle age, women, misfits)
+- Good Morning, Midnight (middle age, women, misfits)

 - The Curious Incident of the Dog in the Night-time (being unique in a conformist world)